 While the most common cause of esophageal symptoms is GERD, it isn’t the only one.
 Another condition called achalasia can bring on similar symptoms.
 While this condition is rare, it is serious.
 People with achalasia have an esophagus that is unable to move food through normal rhythmic muscular contraction, called peristalsis.
 This condition can generally be fixed with a minimally invasive surgical procedure.
 Our specialists work with some of the top surgeons in San Antonio, and we’ll make sure you get the treatment you need.

 Our physicians perform over 27,000 endoscopic procedures every year, giving them the experience and skill necessary to identify and treat your GERD or other esophageal conditions.
 We perform all of these endoscopic procedures on an outpatient basis, meaning you can return home the same day and get back to your life almost immediately.
 While many GERD cases won’t require an endoscopy, it’s important to see a compassionate specialist who can help manage your condition, no matter the severity.

 To schedule an appointment or learn more about how Gastroenterology Consultants of San Antonio specializes in acid reflux treatment in the San Antonio communities of Medical Center, Stone Oak, Northeast, Westover Hills, Boerne or Bulverde, call 210.614.1234 today.
-You can also request an appointment using the form below.
+You can also request an appointment online here.